rwth-i6/returnn-experiments/2021-internal-lm-attention/README.md

 #### Language Model (LM)

-Configs for training both transcription only LM for Density Ratio and for training external LMs are found under directory `lm`.
+Configs for training transcription only LMs for Density Ratio and for training external LMs are found under directory `lm`.

 #### Internal Language Model (ILM)